 3. To even or level with another surface: Willie told the carpenter that the bookshelves and the wall should flush with each other.

-The article in the paper provided information to flesh out the details of the engineering project to raise the level of the road to be flush with the sidewalk.
+The article in the paper provided information to flesh out the details of the engineering project to raise the level of the road to flush with the sidewalk.

 The details of the article made the engineer flush with anger because the plans were supposed to be secret.